FullstackAcademy/AdditionalPractice-AutomatedTesting/readme.md

 You will be working in two folders for this practice exercise (test, functions).

 In the functions folder you will find a file named yourFunctions.js.
-Here you will write functions that will meet the expectaions of the tests found in /test/ourTests.js
+Here you will write functions that will meet the expectations of the tests found in /test/ourTests.js

 In the test folder you will find a file named yourTests.js.
 Here you will write tests that will meet the needs of the functions that can be found in functions/ourFunctions.js